Tselale2002/Bright-Coffee-Shop-Sales-Analysis-/README.md

 The primary objective is to apply analytics, SQL, and data visualization techniques to uncover meaningful insights about Bright Coffee Shop’s operations.
 Specifically, the analysis aims to:

--Identify top-performing products by revenue
+- Identify top-performing products by revenue

--Determine the most profitable times of day
+- Determine the most profitable times of day

--Reveal sales trends across categories and time intervals
+- Reveal sales trends across categories and time intervals

--Provide practical, data-driven recommendations to improve overall sales performance
+- Provide practical, data-driven recommendations to improve overall sales performance

 **🛠️ Tools & Technologies Used**